Notes on LINQPad 5

 find out here whether

-end of August, and further discounts are available right now to raise the user count or edition.
+a limited time, and further discounts are available right now to raise the user count or edition.